-What Is Product Requirements Management?
+What is Product Requirements Management?

-Product requirements management is the ongoing process of overseeing the implementation of all requirements needed to deliver a product to market.
+Product requirements management is the ongoing process of overseeing the implementation of all requirements needed to deliver a product to the market.

 In this context, “requirements” refer to all of the capabilities and needs for the product that the organization’s stakeholders agree should be included in its development.
 Requirements might also be referred to as a product’s goals, needs, user stories, features, functional requirements, system requirements, etc.

 The individual or team responsible for requirements management must document, prioritize, control changes to, and regularly communicate the status of a product’s requirements to stakeholders throughout the development process.

 What are the Objectives of Product Requirements Management?